linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 # ILLUSTRATION 8.13: Calculating the Cost of Preferred Stock: Ford in 2011

-In April 2011, Ford Motor Company had preferred stock that paid a dividend of  $1.875 annually and traded at$ 26.475 per share.
+In April 2011, Ford Motor Company had preferred stock that paid a dividend of  \$1.875 annually and traded at\$ 26.475 per share.
 The cost of preferred stock can be estimated as follows:

-Cost of preferred stock = Preferred dividend per share/Preferred stock price = \ $1.875/\$ 26.475 = 7.08\%
+Cost of preferred stock = Preferred dividend per share/Preferred stock price = \$1.875/\$ 26.475 = 7.08\%

 At the same time, Ford's cost of equity, using an estimated beta of 1.40, a risk-free rate of  $3.5\%$  and an equity risk premium of  $5\%$ , was  $10.5\%$ ; its pretax cost of debt, based on its S&P rating of  $\mathsf{B}+$ , was  $8.50\%$ , and its after-tax cost of debt was  $5.10\%$ .
 Not surprisingly, its preferred stock was less expensive than equity, but much more expensive than debt.